President and Director

-Mark Abbott will become the tenth director and president of Woods Hole Oceanographic Institution on Oct.
+Mark Abbott is the tenth director and president of Woods Hole Oceanographic Institution, effective Oct.
 1, 2015.

 Dr. Abbott was dean of College of Earth, Ocean, and Atmospheric Sciences (CEOAS) at Oregon State University.
 He worked with faculty and with the dean of the College of Science to create the new CEOAS, restructuring the college graduate degree curricula to reflect an integrated approach to Earth sciences.
 The new college has 200 graduate students, more than 600 undergraduates, 98 faculty, more than 150 technical and administrative staff, and a budget of more than $50 million.

 As dean since 2001, Dr. Abbott implemented a comprehensive faculty hiring plan that brought in more than 25 new faculty, established a regular assessment and mentoring program for faculty, developed a college-funded postdoctoral research program that helps bridge the gap between graduate student life and a faculty career, restructured the college budgeting process to reflect strategic priorities, and helped lead the college to greatly exceed its strategic goals in the university’s first-ever capital campaign.

 Dr. Abbott came to OSU as an associate professor in 1988, following six years as a member of the technical staff at the Jet Propulsion Laboratory and an assistant adjunct professor in the Marine Life Research Group at the Scripps Institution of Oceanography from 1982 to 1988.
 He was appointed dean at OSU in 2001.